HCA 2000 INTRODUCTION TO HEALTH CARE ADMINISTRATION (3)

 Prerequisite: none

 An introduction to the overall management of health-related organizations.
-Emphasis is on integrating fundamental tools, concepts, applications, and principles as a basis for successful management of a health related business.
+Emphasis is placed on integrating fundamental tools, concepts, applications, and principles as a basis for successful management of a health-related business.
 Focus is on managerial leadership, problem solving and critical thinking within contemporary health care-related organizations.

 Prerequisite: none